chronosphereio/calyptia-fluent-linter-action/README.md

 ## Get Calyptia API Key

 In order to get the full linting capabilities from this action, you will need to get a Calyptia token.
-The token is easy to get, just head over [Calyptia Cloud](https://cloud.calyptia.com/) and login (you can use your github account).
-On the Left panel you can find Account > settings > Generate API key.
-Give it a distinct name for safe keeping (ex: linter). please copy this token for the next step.
+The token is easy to get, just head over to [Calyptia Cloud](https://cloud.calyptia.com/) and login (you can use your github account).
+On the Left panel you can find _Account > settings > Generate API key_.
+Give it a distinct name for safe keeping (for instance you could name it _linter_). please copy this token.

 ## Configure secret in your repository

-The last step will make use of the API key we generated in Calyptia Cloud.
+The last step will make use of the API Key we generated in Calyptia Cloud.

-In order to add a new secret to your repository find Settings > Secrets > New repository secret. the name for this secret should be `CALYPTIA_API_KEY`, paste the secret you obtained in the step before.
+In order to add a new secret to your repository find _Settings > Secrets > New repository secret_. the name for this secret should be `CALYPTIA_API_KEY`.
+Paste the secret you obtained in the step before.

 > note: Settings is often next to the insights tab.
 If is missing, you might need administrator permissions to add secrets to the repo.